Stickybit-zz/playground-7srh7lld/statement.md

 A basic solution consists in: for each number, compare it to all the other numbers.
 This solution takes a long time to process large data sets, its time complexity is O(n²) then it will fail on some test cases.
 A more efficient solution consists in a two steps algorithm:

  1. sort the array using a built-in function like `Arrays.sort()` which has a time complexity of O(n log n).
- 2. iterate through the sorted array and compare each number to the previous one.
+ 2. iterate through the sorted array and compare each number to the previous one to find the two closest.

 See?
 This is much better!